harness/backstage-plugins/plugins/harness-ci-cd/README.md

 # ...
 ```

+Notes:
-Note: Plugin uses token configured here to make Harness API calls.
+a) Plugin uses token configured here to make Harness API calls.
 Make sure this token has the necessary permissions.
+b) Make sure to set the value of target to your on-prem URL if you are using the Harness on-prem offering

 3. Inside your Backstage's `EntityPage.tsx`, update the `cicdContent` component to render `<EntityHarnessCiCdContent />` whenever the service is using Harness CI/CD.
 Something like this -